Hearts on Fire vs. Hearts & Arrows, A Cut Above, True Heart, & Astor Cut

 Princess cut diamond was created by Henry Grossbard in 1970.
 The Quadrillion Diamond company got the patent.
 Henry initially wanted to create jewelry based on the designs worn in the 1400s.
 He used an inverted pyramid as an inspiration.
 The symmetry and precision of the princess cut diamonds suited the various fancy stones, from emerald to marquise.
 But they became very famous in the diamond industry because they created little diamond loss when it was invented.
 Princess cut highly enhances the durability of the diamond.
 There are no sharp ends that will chip easily.
 Though it sparkles slightly less than round cuts, princess cut diamonds are economical and loved by most for their aesthetic beauty and special sentiment.
 The beauty of the princess diamond made it ideal for fixing engagement rings.

-Other Common Diamond Cuts
+Other Unique Diamond Cuts

-Check out our guides on halo engagement ringssettings, and custom engagement rings.
+Relatedly, check out our guides on halo engagement ringssettings, and custom engagement rings.